hyosung11/Launch-School/Courses/journal.md

 08:49 Back from dropping off the kids and before starting a study session with Laurent.

 08:58 Getting ready for study session.

+## 20211118 목요일

+09:04 Working on one problem for about 40 minutes.
+Then just found out that Omar's dad died in Cairo, Egypt.
+Going to my standing desk after I make this commit.